ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 When performing URI Template Expansion of the UDP proxying template (see
 {{Section 3 of CONNECT-UDP}}), the client follows the same template as unextended UDP proxying and sets the "target_host" and the "target_port" variables to one of its targets.
-It adds the Connect-UDP-Bind header as specified in {{hdr}} to request bind.
-If the proxy supports bound UDP proxying, it returns the Connect-UDP-Bind response header value set to true.
+It adds the Connect-UDP-Bind header field as specified in {{hdr}} to request bind.
+If the proxy supports bound UDP proxying, it returns the Connect-UDP-Bind response header field value set to true.

 When "target_host" and "target_port" are set to a valid target, the client is requesting bound UDP proxying but would accept fallback to unextended